johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 # Manage cases natively in Microsoft's unified security operations (SecOps) platform

-The Case Management Starter Kit (CMSK) is the beginning of an end-to-end solution that provides seamless management of security alerts, incidents and investigations.
+The Case Management Starter Kit (CMSK) is the beginning of an end-to-end solution that provides seamless management of security alerts, incidents, and investigations.
 This first step builds rich collaboration, customization, evidence collection, and reporting within Microsoft's unified SecOps platform.
-SOC analysts maintain security context and work more efficiently when they manage ticketing and case work within the Defender portal.
+SOC analysts maintain security context, work more efficiently and respond faster to attacks when they manage case work without leaving the Defender portal.

 ## Plan for cases